 Stakeholder dialogue (e.g. with industry associations)

 The Vaillant Group has taken various effective measures to address modern slavery and human trafficking.
 In an attitude of continuous improvement, we remain committed to further strengthen our efforts in the upcoming years.
-We are determined to even better understand our suppliers’ activities to combat modern slavery.
-We will provide an update on our activities in future statements.
+We aim to continuously improve our risk processes and report our progress regularly, including in this statement.